ballerina-platform/ballerina-lang/docs/quick-tour.md

 ## Run HelloWorld

-The HelloWorld sample will show you how easy it is to run Ballerina, send it a request, and get a response.
+The Hello World program will show you how easy it is to run Ballerina, send it a request, and get a response.

 Let's take a look at what the code looks like in the Ballerina programming language: